digiscot/digiscot-website/pages/onedigital/helping-others.md

 ## Online learning
 We can provide access free of charge to the Digital Champions Network.
 This online platform provides access to a range of training courses, and comes with support from a digital mentor and forums where you can chat to other Digital Champions about their experiences.
-“When trying to engage people with very limited skills the digital world can be a confusing place, the course does a good job in simplifying with a focus on giving confidence.”
+<br>“When trying to engage people with very limited skills the digital world can be a confusing place, the course does a good job in simplifying with a focus on giving confidence.”

 “I liked the structure of the course, the fact sheets and the multiple choice questions.
 It is a fantastic course and I hope more people become digital champions.”